RubyCheng0419/Ruby_Cheng_project/README.md

 # Your project GitHub repository URL
 github_repo: https://github.com/RubyCheng0419/Ruby_Cheng_project

-# If you are working on a project that has website, indicate the full url including "https://" below or leave it empty.
-website:

 # List +- 4 keywords that best describe your project within [].
 Note that the project summary also involves a number of key words.
 Those are listed on top of the [github repository](https://github.com/PSY6983-2021/project_template), click `manage topics`.
 # Please only lowercase letters
 tags: [Resting-state functional connectivity, fibromyalgia, chronic pain, pain matrix]

 # Summarize your project in < ~75 words.
 This description will appear at the top of your page and on the list page with other projects..

-summary: "The aim of the study is to fully understand the mechanisms involved in FM pathology.
+Summary: "The aim of the study is to fully understand the mechanisms involved in FM pathology.
 To be more specific, we want to know the difference in endogenous pain modulation between FM patients and healthy control.
 We mainly focus on 6 brain regions included in pain matrix and investigates its connectivities."

 # If you want to add a cover image (listpage and image in the right), add it to your directory and indicate the name
 # below with the extension.